openjs-foundation/cross-project-council/CPC-CHARTER.md

 The CPC will elect from amongst Regular and Voting members of the CPC:

-* a CPC Chairperson and a CPC Vice Chairperson to work on building an agenda for CPC meetings
+* a CPC Chair and a CPC Vice Chair to work on building an agenda for CPC meetings
 * CPC Directors to represent the Foundation's projects and related communities to the Board

 The term for each of these roles is one year (as defined in the [OpenJS Foundation bylaws][]).

-The CPC shall hold annual elections to select a CPC Chairperson, Vice Chairperson and Directors.
+The CPC shall hold annual elections to select a CPC Chair, Vice Chair and Directors.
 The CPC can choose to hold those elections at different times of the year or concurrently.

-There are no limits on the number of terms a CPC Chairperson, Vice Chairperson, or Director may serve.
+There are no limits on the number of terms a CPC Chair, Vice Chair, or Director may serve.

-The Chairperson and Vice Chairperson may be (but are not required to be) CPC Directors.
+The Chair and Vice Chair may be (but are not required to be) CPC Directors.

 ## Section 8.
 Board Representation